In-depth reviews

 Electric motors

-The XC40 Recharge EV is fitted with two electric motors in ‘Twin’ guise, one for each axle, giving it a total of 402bhp.
-No, that's not a typo; the small crossover has more power than many past supercars.
+The Volvo EX40 – previously known as the XC40 Recharge EV – is fitted with two electric motors in ‘Twin’ guise, one for each axle, giving it a total of 402bhp.
+No, that's not a typo; the small crossover has more power than many supercars a couple of decades ago.
 Acceleration from 0-62mph takes just 4.9 seconds, while its top speed is limited to 112mph.
-Single-motor versions are now available with 235bhp, a 7.4-second 0-62mph time and a noticeably cheaper price; we think most buyers will be perfectly happy with the entry-level versions.
+A single-motor version was introduced later and produces 235bhp, has a 7.3-second 0-62mph time and a noticeably cheaper price; we think most buyers will be perfectly happy with the entry-level version.

 Which Is Best?